malabya/google_analytics_counter/README.md

 10. Fill in credentials if requested by Google.
     Click Allow.

-11. If all goes well, you will be returned to Authorized REdirect URI which should be the authentication page.
+11. If all goes well, you will be returned to Authorized Redirect URI which should be the authentication page.
     (/admin/config/system/google-analytics-counter/authentication)
     Select a view from the select list in Google Views.
-Another way to tell if all has gone well with authentication is if you see your Google Analytics profiles listed in Google Vviews.
+Another way to tell if all has gone well with authentication is if you see your Google Analytics profiles listed in Google Views.
 If you did not successfully authenticate with Google the only option in Google Views is 'Unauthenticated'.
     Click Save configuration.